Board of Directors

 Peter J. Musto

-Peter Johnson Musto is a native San Franciscan and attended Saint Joseph's School in Menlo Park, Middlesex School in Concord, Massachusetts, and graduated with a degree a BA in Economics from Stanford University.
+Peter Johnson Musto is a native San Franciscan and attended Saint Joseph's School in Menlo Park, Middlesex School in Concord, Massachusetts, and graduated with a BA in Economics from Stanford University.
 He has worked with Coldwell, Banker and Company, San Francisco, and has traveled and worked with the Episcopal Sanctuary.
 Currently, he runs the operation of his family-owned real estate investments firm, Joseph Musto Estate Company.
 Mr. Musto's nonprofit activities include the California Civic Light Opera Association, in San Francisco and Los Angeles, Episcopal Community Services, Bishop's Ranch in Healdsburg, as well as the Society of California Pioneers and California Historical Society, both of which are in San Francisco.

 Joanna Leighton Nevesny

 Most recently, Joanna Leighton Nevesny was a member of the Board of Directors of the Art Deco Society of California, where she was Events Director for four years and Secretary for two years.
 Before her work with the Art Deco Society, she served as a presiding Arbitrator for the American Arbitration Association and the National Association of Securities Dealers.
 She has been an associate attorney in a civil litigation practice and an associate with a law firm specializing in wine industry matters.
 She is a graduate of the Law School at Golden Gate University and passed the bar in 1987.
 Before law school, she practiced nursing for 20 years at the San Francisco Veterans Medical Center, where she held staff positions in the OR, ICU, and CCU.
 She was also in charge of the open heart surgery service, developed and taught two Peri-operative Nursing courses for San Francisco State University and the University of San Francisco, and administered a Neuro-oncology research protocol.